For many years, GreenTech

 primarily motivated by the value of the initial PR.

-is, BTL should work.
-But there is only the potential for enough
+sometimes is, BTL should work.
+But there is only the potential

-negative-priced biomass to supply 0.5% of our demand for liquid
+for enough negative-priced biomass to supply 0.5% of our demand

-Returning to RFTS, it is important to emphasize that the FTS
+it is important to emphasize that the FTS reactor, when properly

 The other major difference

-process.
-Others have said that it would be better to instead
+RWGS or CARMA process.
+Others have said that it would be better

-work into developing catalysts that might make it possible to
+decades of work into developing catalysts that might make it

-get the desired level of conversion and selectivity with the
+possible to get the desired level of conversion and selectivity

-RWGS-FTS process, on the other hand, will work today.
+The Windfuels RWGS-FTS and CARMA processes, on the other hand,

 Making an RFTS plant work optimally requires numerous changes compared to a